tsolawoyin/Language.js/for-loops.md

 ```
 printed to the console?

-2. Can you write a code that prints all the even number between 1 to 100.
+2. Can you write a code that prints all the even numbers between 1 to 100.
+How easy was it now?
+If still difficult, read this chapter once more.